slashtechno/simple-nas/README.md

 # Simple NAS: Self-Hosted Photo + File + Git Server
 Uses two drives and a Pi to make somewhat of a reliable NAS.
 Basically used AI to glue together a couple services to create a simple, extensible, and backup-friendly home server.
+No need for port forwarding thanks to Cloudflare Tunnel and Tailscale.

 A self-hosted NAS on Raspberry Pi 4 with:
 - **Immich**: Photo library (like Google Photos)
 - **Copyparty**: File sharing
 - **Gitea**: Git server (like GitHub)
+- **Cloudflare Tunnel**: Expose services securely without port forwarding
-- **Tailscale**: Secure remote access over WiFi
+- **Tailscale**: Secure remote access
+- **Backup strategy**: Local + Cloud backups for redundancy

 ---